waynegraham/registry.clir.org/_projects/2016-declassified-digitizing-the-records-of-the-vietnam-.md

 ---
 layout: project
-title: "Declassified!
-Digitizing the Records of the Vietnam War"
+title: Declassified!
+Digitizing the Records of the Vietnam War
 ---